dsa0x/sicher/Readme.md

 # Sicher

-Sicher is a port of Rails secret management system that was introduced in Rails 6.
+Sicher is a Go implementation of the secret management system that was introduced in Ruby on Rails 6.

-Sicher is a go module that allows storage of encrypted credentials right in VCS.
+Sicher is a go module that allows storage of encrypted credentials right in a version control system.
 The credentials can only be decrypted by a key file which is not added to the source control.
 The file is edited in a temp file on a local system and destroyed after each edit.

 Using sicher in a project creates a set of files

 - `environment.enc`
   - This is an encrypted file that stores the credentials.
 Since it is encrypted, it is safe to store these credentials in source control.
+  - It it is encrypted using the [AES encryption](https://pkg.go.dev/crypto/aes) system.
 - `environment.key`
   - This is the master key used to decrypt the encrypted credentials.
 This must not be committed to source control.
 To prevent unintentional commit, the file is appended to the `.gitignore` file.